Tornadoes, floods as Hurricane Milton carves path of destruction in Florida

 At least 19 tornadoes ripped across the southern part of Florida, hundreds of miles from the centre of the storm, as it neared land.

-Some 2.85 million people in Florida were left without power power as of 2:36am (06:36 GMT), according to Poweroutage.us, which tracks supplies, with the state’s west coast worst affected.
+More than 3 million people in Florida were left without power power as of 3:58am (07:58 GMT), according to Poweroutage.us, which tracks supplies, with the state’s west coast worst affected.

 The number of casualties is still unclear.
 St Lucie County Sheriff Keith Pearson told local media multiple people were killed in a senior community called Spanish Lakes Country Club, located near the South Florida city of Fort Pierce.